Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 This is a powerful tool.
 If you use a low-pass noise for the modulator, you will get a band of noise twice that width centered about the carrier.
 You can then apply FM or a frequency sweep to the carrier, and it becomes a noise band with a changing center frequency.

-For pure sinusoids, the sideband amplitudes are always 1/4 of AM Depth.
+For pure sinusoids, the sideband amplitudes are always 1/4 of AM Depth in Peak mode.
 Note that the modulated AM carrier amplitude plus the two sideband amplitudes will always sum to unity (assuming carrier Level = 100%).
 For example, if AM Depth = 128% then each sideband amplitude is 128 / 4 = 32% and the carrier is 100 - 2 * 32 = 36 percent.

 Each Sideband Amplitude = (AM Depth) / 4 Carrier Amplitude = 100% - (AM Depth) / 2

-NOTE: AM Depth allows entry of negative values, which give the equivalent of inverted (180 degree) modulator phase.
+NOTE: AM Depth (in Peak or 50% Base mode) allows entry of negative values, which give the equivalent of inverted (180 degree) modulator phase.

 Questions?
 Comments?
 Contact us!We respond to ALL inquiries, typically within 24 hrs.